-The Minerals Management Service (MMS) reported Thursday total shut-in gas production stood at 1.962 Bcf/d, or 19.2% of the daily gas production in the Gulf.
+The Minerals Management Service (MMS) reported Thursday that total shut-in gas production stood at 1.962 Bcf/d, or 19.2% of the daily gas production in the Gulf.
 Cumulative shut-in gas was estimated at 547.073 Bcf, or about 14.98% of the annual gas production offshore, which is 3.65 Tcf.

 Golden, CO-based Bentek Energy Inc., which has been tracking post-hurricane gas pipeline and processing data by monitoring and collecting nominations posted on individual pipeline electronic bulletin boards, estimated Friday overall shut-ins on- and offshore Louisiana and Texas were slightly lower than the MMS figure, at 1.45 Bcf/d.
 There remained 2.35 Bcf/d of gas shut in on- and offshore Louisiana, while in Texas, there was a gain of 901 MMcf/d (4.412 Bcf/d flowing on Friday, compared with 3.5 Bcf/d flowing Aug.
 26).